Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 sudo mount /dev/sda1 /mnt
 sudo cp /home/pi/klipper/out/klipper.uf2 /mnt/
 ```
+- Now disconnect and reconnect the accelerometer, without holding the button this time to restart it in normal mode.

-- And now, type this command to retrieve the serial:
+- Then, type this command to retrieve the serial:
 ```
 ls /dev/serial/by-id/*
 ```